 Sometimes, you’ll come into a bit of extra money.
 This could be from work, or…

-Government cap on loan interest and other charges
+Law #2: limits on interest and charges

+This law tends to act as a bonus when claiming under law #1, although technically you could claim for this independently of law #1.
 The Financial Conduct Authority has introduced a price cap to protect borrowers from excessive charges.
 These include:

 - A cost cap of 0.8% per day on the amount borrowed – this includes both interest and all fees charged.

 - A cap on default fees of £15 – after a default interest can still be charged, but it mustn’t exceed the original rate of 0.8% per day.

 - A complete cost cap of 100% – you should never be asked to repay more than 100% of the money borrowed.

 These limits apply to all high cost short term credit which is defined as credit agreements that have an interest rate of 100% or more and that are due to be fully or substantially repaid within a year.

 Additional laws came into force in May 2017.
 They now must provide details of their products on a price comparison website authorised by the FCA and borrowers must be provided with a summary of the cost of borrowing.

 If Aqua Loans UK has breached any of these laws and has attempted to charge you more than they should,then your credit agreement with them is unenforceable and they will not be able to make you repay the loan!
 You would have a strong case to claim money back.

 Most loan companies will want you to repay the debt using a Continuous Payment Authority (CPA).
 This provides the company with permission to take any sum they wish from your bank at any time they want.
 They are supposed to inform you prior to debiting your bank account, but many of them fail to carry out this crucial step.
 The result is you don’t know the money has left your account until you see your next bank statement.